fang-kang/vue-element-pro-components/README.md

 Vue.use(Element);

-import vueElementProComponentsfrom from "vue-element-pro-components";
+import vueElementProComponents from "vue-element-pro-components";
-Vue.use(vueElementProComponentsfrom);
+Vue.use(vueElementProComponents);
 ```

 ### 1.2 按需引入